LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

 ## Analytics Dashboard

-This dashboard provides a snapshot of the following high-risk tasks or actions users have accessed, and displays the total number of users with the high-risk access, how many users are inactive or have unexecuted tasks.System administrators can use the information to make informed decisions about granting permissions and reducing risk on unused permissions for:
+This dashboard provides a snapshot of the following high-risk tasks or actions users have accessed, and displays the total number of users with the high-risk access, how many users are inactive or have unexecuted tasks.

 - **Users**: Tracks assigned permissions and usage of various identities.
 - **Groups**: Tracks assigned permissions and usage of the group and the group members.